Introduction to Lollipop

 Install Xamarin.Android tools and activate your Xamarin license.
 See Setup and Installation for more information about installing Xamarin.Android.

-If you are using Xamarin Studio, install the latest Android 5.0 updates.
+If you are using Visual Studio for Mac, install the latest Android 5.0 updates.

-Start the Android SDK Manager (in Xamarin Studio, use Tools > Open Android SDK Manager…) and install Android SDK Tools 23.0.5 or later:
+Start the Android SDK Manager (in Visual Studio for Mac, use Tools > Open Android SDK Manager…) and install Android SDK Tools 23.0.5 or later:

 Also, install the latest Android 5.0 SDK packages (API 21 or later):